dpouris/interm/README.md

-Certainly!
-Here is the Markdown source for the detailed `README.md` file:

 # InTerm: Interactive Terminal Library for Rust

 InTerm is a Rust library designed to facilitate the creation of interactive terminal applications.
 It provides a simple and flexible way to create and manage interactive elements within the terminal, allowing for interactive and dynamic user interfaces.